 You can turn the full-screen mode on or off by clicking

 You can upload files from your computer to the virtual device.
-To do so, click and BROWSE to browse for the file you wish to upload.
-Uploaded files will be stored in

 /sdcard/Download on the virtual device.